slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 personal circumstances, was so potent and strange, that a genuine and intense fear lasted for days after it came to me.
-Fear of what, I do not know: But fear I felt—A fear of something I could not elude nor escape from—A fear of a fiend which seemed to exist within myself.
+Fear of what, I do not know: But fear I felt—A fear of something I could not elude nor escape from—A fear of a fiend which seemed to exist within me.
 But before proceeding to record it, and to expose its very content, I deem appropriate to describe the peculiar state of mind under which I dreamed it.
-The dream is so dependent on that state, so reflexive of the sorrows and worries of that time, and of the events that preceded it, that narrating it without providing this additional information would surely fail to convey its intensity, and make it seem simply curious or trivial.
+The dream is so dependent on that state, so reflective of the sorrows and worries of that time, and of the events that preceded it, that narrating it without providing this additional information would surely fail to convey its intensity, making it seem simply curious or anecdotal.

 Three times I have visited India, each visit lasting something around thirty days.
-A single passage to this land is sufficient to effect a permanent revolution on the organization of the constituent aspects of our personality, and to draw an indelible scar, that of a wound taken with joy, in the deepest region of our conscience.
+A single passage to this land is sufficient to effect a permanent revolution on the organization of the constituent aspects of our personality, and to draw an indelible scar, that of a wound taken with joy, in the deepest region of our consciences.
 Why this is so, I will not attempt to tell: I have kept a policy of not discussing my trips to India in any way with anyone, for people hold so superficial prejudices about what that nation is—if one could even say *it*, as a whole, is something at all—and its impact is so dependent on